slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further.' -- Richard Dawkins*

+> *'Believe in the religion that has no name.' -- Naval Ravikant*

 ### On morality

 > *'Morality is the way that we would like the world to be, economics is the way that the world actually works.' -- Steven Levitt*